PyScreenReader/PyScreenReader/README.md

 children = root.get_children()
 ```

-[//]: # (TODO #15, link our documentation once the doc system is up)
 This is just a quick start.
-For more information, please refer to our official documentation.
+For more information, please refer to our [full documentation](https://pyscreenreader.readthedocs.io/en/latest/index.html).

 [//]: # (TODO #19 Until integration test PR is merged, then we can link this to e2e test cases)